Rent vs Buy Calculator

 Does this include taxes, insurance, HOA, or closing costs?

 Those are not separate inputs.
-The 1.5% annual owner-cost assumption is a simplified placeholder, so adjust your interpretation if your local costs are much higher or lower.
+The 1.5% annual owner-cost assumption is a simplified proxy, so adjust your interpretation if your local costs are much higher or lower.

 What is the crossover year?